respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

 Any gateway is appearing to be healthy as long the following 2 conditions are met:

-✅_kernel is set (it is during registration)
+- _kernel is set (it is during registration)
-✅energyVault is under the cap.
+- energyVault is under the cap.

 We can build on top of these our exploitation chain.